NicolasCapparelli/KSU_Hackathon_2019/README.md

 # Hackathon
-0x00
+Team 0x00

-some of the code is clean, some of the code is nasty and dirty. such is life of the hackathon.
+Some of the code is clean, some of the code is nasty and dirty.

+Such is life of the hackathon.

 Team Members: